Jafar-Rezazadeh/Jafar-Rezazadeh/README.md

 ## Hi there 👋

-I'm jafar.rezazadeh — a Flutter developer based in Tabriz, Iran with 2–3 years of experience building cross-platform mobile applications.
+I'm jafar.rezazadeh — a Flutter developer based in Tabriz, Iran with 2–3 years of experience building cross-platform applications.

 I focus on creating maintainable and scalable apps using clean architecture and proven best practices.
 My main areas of expertise include: